horchler/SHCTools/README.md

  2. Move the resultant *SHCTools-SHC-Design-Paper* folder to the desired permanent location.
  3. In Matlab, navigate to *SHCTools-SHC-Design-Paper/SHCTools-Horchler_etal_2015/*.
 Add this folder to your Matlab search ```path``` if desired.
  4. Code to produce the basic form of the figures in the paper can be found in *SHCTools-SHC-Design-Paper/Figures-Horchler_etal_2015/*.
 These M-files use the functions in the *SHCTools-Horchler_etal_2015/* folder.
 Either move these M-files or set the search path as described in step&nbsp;3.
+ 5. Minor edits and bug reports and fixes can be submitted by [filing an issue](https://github.com/horchler/SHCTools/issues) or via email (please be sure to to refer to the *SHC-Design-Paper* branch).
+To add new functionality or make propose major changes, please [fork the repository](https://help.github.com/articles/fork-a-repo) and work from the main branch.
+Any new features should be accompanied by some means of testing.
+Email or file an issue if you have any questions.
 &nbsp;

 --------